-KM: I think that there are always challenges and opportunities, maybe not directly tied to being a woman per se.
-At Thomson Reuters, we define diversity as diversity of thought, style, approach; in addition to the traditional definition.
-It has become increasingly apparent to me that my role as an executive of the company, empowers me to share my opinions and perspectives.
+KM: There are always challenges and opportunities, maybe not directly tied to being a woman per se.
+At Thomson Reuters, we define diversity as diversity of thought, style, approach, in addition to the traditional definition.
+It has become increasingly apparent to me that my role as an executive of the company empowers me to share my opinions and perspectives.
 Significantly, as a woman there is an added imperative to accept the position of role model for other young women and men coming up through the ranks.

-BL: What advice would you give to others following the career path you took?
+BL: What advice would you give others following your career path?

 Many large corporations are getting on board and supporting this trend.
 This can open up many new opportunities for women who dare to be bold and push for their own or their team members' advancement.
 Women need to ask for the promotions and speak for themselves.
 They need to support one another, and make sure that they are their own best advocates.

 When I think about WITI and the women that are reading this, having that technology background, but also owning your position and knowing that your voice is needed, is crucial.
 Speak up in meetings because if you're invited, you're there for a reason.
 Talk, share your opinion, and be an active participant.
 Make sure you're bringing other people along with you.
 If you see a young woman looking for a promotion, but she's not advocating for herself, pay it forward and reach out to her.
 Find out what she wants to do and how you might be able to help.

 As SVP of innovation at Thomson Reuters, Katherine Manuel is helping to build a culture that supports and fosters innovation to create partnerships and growth opportunities for its customers, employees, and shareholders.

 Prior to this role, Katherine was a member of the corporate strategy team, where she worked with corporate leadership to create a long-term strategy based on market understanding and access to customers and products.